 Students will be able to understand and apply Geometric principles, theorems and formulas.
 This is an accelerated version of the Geometry course, featuring more intensive coverage of geometric terms and processes, logic and problem solving.
 Topics include: angles and triangles, congruence, similarity, right triangles and trigonometry, circles, geometric measurement and dimension and modeling with geometry.
-Students will use graphing calculators and Geometer's Sketchpad to explore key concepts and do proofs.
+Students will use graphing calculators and technological resources online such as DESMOS to explore key concepts and do proofs.
 There is increased emphasis on practical problem solving using geometric principles.
 The course will include written assignments, projects involving technology, as well as constructions and presentations.

-Business Mathematics (MATH225)
+Business and Personal Mathematics (MATH225)